Nusiq/mcblend/docs/limitations/index.md

 for each rotation orientation, so one cannot distinguish full rotation from no rotation (360° == 0°).

-Therefore, you cannot use angles greater than 180° between two keyframes.
+Therefore, you cannot use angles greater than 180° between two key frames because Mcblend will always try to export as short rotation as possible.

 !!! note

-    A quick fix to this problem is adding additional keyframes for wide rotations.
+    A quick fix to this problem is adding additional key frames for wide angle rotations.

 ## No dots in names names
 The add-on does not allow the use of names that have periods.
 Anything after the first dot in the object name is ignored during the conversion.
-You can use dots in the names of the objects that aren't converted to bones in exported Minecraft model.
-The conversion rules are described in the [next](../conversion_rules/) section of the user documentation.
+You can use dots in the names of the objects that aren't converted to bones of exported Minecraft model.
+The conversion rules are described in the [conversion rules](../conversion_rules/) section of the user manual.